microsoft/genaiops-promptflow-template/README.md

 - The 'docs' folder contains documentation for step-by-step guides for both Azure DevOps and Github Workflow related configuration.

 - The 'llmops' folder contains all the code related to flow execution, evaluation and deployment.

+- The 'dataops' folder contains all the code related to data pipeline deployment.

 - The 'local_execution' folder contains python scripts for executing both the standard and evaluation flow locally.